Sun Odyssey 440: Design

 The Sun Odyssey 440 is a recreational keelboat, built predominantly of polyester fiberglass.
 The hull is solid fiberglass and the deck is an injection-molded sandwich.
 It has a 9/10 fractional sloop rig, with a deck-stepped mast, two sets of swept spreaders and aluminum spars with discontinuous stainless steel wire rigging, with the Performance version having Dyform rigging.
 The hull has a plumb stem with a fixed 1.27 ft bowsprit, a plumb transom, with a fold-down swimming platform, dual internally mounted spade-type rudders controlled by dual wheels and a fixed fin keel or optional shoal-draft keel.
-Both keels are "L" shaped with a weighted bulb.
+Both keels are L-shaped with a weighted bulb.
 The fin keel model displaces 18874 lb and carries 5027 lb of cast iron ballast, while the shoal draft version displaces 19734 lb and carries 5886 lb of cast iron ballast.

 The boat has a draft of 7.22 ft with the standard keel and 5.16 ft with the optional shoal draft keel.

 The Performance version has a taller mast and 9% greater sail area.

 The boat is fitted with an inboard diesel engine of 45 or 57 hp for docking and maneuvering.
 The fuel tank holds 53 u.s.gal and the fresh water tank has a capacity of 87.2 u.s.gal.

-The design has sleeping accommodation for six people, with a double berth in the bow cabin, an "U"-shaped settee in the main cabin around a rectangular table and two aft cabins with double berth in each.
+The design has sleeping accommodation for six people, with a double berth in the bow cabin, an U-shaped settee in the main cabin around a rectangular table and two aft cabins with double berth in each.
 The galley is located on the port side just forward of the companionway ladder.
-The galley is "U"-shaped and is equipped with a three-burner stove, an ice box and a double sink.
+The galley is U-shaped and is equipped with a three-burner stove, an ice box and a double sink.
 A navigation station is aft of the galley, on the port side.
 There are two heads, one just aft of the bow cabin on the port side and one on the starboard side forward of the aft cabin.
 Cabin maximum headroom is 78 in.

 For reaching and sailing downwind the design may be equipped with an asymmetrical Code O sail of 881 sqft.

 The design has a hull speed of 8.41 kn.

 Operational history

 In 2018 the design was named the Best Monohull Cruising Boat 41 to 50ft by SAIL magazine, the Cruising World Boat of the Year: Most Innovative and the Family Cruiser European Yacht of the Year.

 The boat is supported by an active class club, the Jeanneau Owners Network.

+In June 2024, the Sun Odyssey 440, along with the 410 and 490, was recalled due to faulty bow thrusters resulting in some cases of sinking.